8 Household Items With Secret Expiration Dates

 This is one you might not think about, but if you want to freak yourself out, do a quick Google search for “dust mites in pillows,” I’ll wait.
 Creepy, right?
 Those little buggers are probably basking in the paradise of your pillow at this very moment, and even though you can’t see them, they could be causing some allergic reactions that make you sniffy or sluggish in the morning.

-I've personally had my pillows for about three years, and when I read a recent Daily Mail article that claimed I needed to replace my pillows every six months I was more than a little grossed out.
-However, the Daily Mail was probably overreacting, because the author of that article doesn't seem to realize that washing machines are a thing.
-If you wash your pillows regularly (every 3-6 months), you don't need to buy a brand new set every year unless your allergies are really getting in the way of your everyday life.
-According to Robert Oxeman, the director of the Sleep to Live Institute who was asked about this issue in a September 2015 Huffington Post article, "Down-alternative pillows can go in the washing machine, while down feather pillows should be dry cleaned.
-Thirty minutes on low in the dryer can help clear out some of the clutter from your pillows between cleanings."
+I’ve personally had my pillows for about three years, and when I read a Daily Mail article that claimed I needed to replace my pillows every six months I was more than a little grossed out.
+However, the Daily Mail was probably overreacting, because the author of that article doesn’t seem to realize that washing machines are a thing.
+If you wash your pillows regularly (every 3-6 months), you don’t need to buy a brand new set every year unless your allergies are really getting in the way of your everyday life.
+Robert Oxeman, the director of the Sleep to Live Institute, told the Huffington Post, “Down-alternative pillows can go in the washing machine, while down feather pillows should be dry cleaned.
+Thirty minutes on low in the dryer can help clear out some of the clutter from your pillows between cleanings.”

 I’m a makeup hoarder so I wasn’t pleased to learn that half my collection was overdue for a swap out.
 Old makeup can contain bacteria that can cause breakouts, infections and allergic reactions.
 Here’s how often to replace the most common items in your makeup bag:

-This is all dependent on how well you take care of them, but in general you should replace a bra if it's lost its shape, elasticity, gotten too big or small, or has a few pesky underwires poking out of it--I think we all know that pain.
-However if you hand wash your bras, keep them out of the dryer, store them carefully and have a large collection that you rotate in and out, you can extend their lifetimes quite a bit.
+This is all dependent on how well you take care of them, but in general you should replace a bra if it’s lost its shape, elasticity, gotten too big or small, or has a few pesky underwires poking out of it – I think we all know that pain.
+However if you hand wash your bras, keep them out of the dryer, store them carefully and have a large collection that you rotate in and out, you can extend their life by quite a bit.